SoftwareBrothers/better-docs/README.md

 ## License

 better-docs is Copyright © 2019 SoftwareBrothers.co.
-It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.
+It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file - MIT.

 ## About SoftwareBrothers.co